parca-dev/docs/docs/parca-agent-security.md

 ## Sigstore

-We provide signatures of release artifacts via [sigstore](https://sigstore.dev/).
-See [parca-dev/parca-agent#16](https://github.com/parca-dev/parca-agent/issues/16) for more details.
+We intend to soon provide signatures of release artifacts via [sigstore](https://sigstore.dev/).
+See [parca-dev/parca-agent#16](https://github.com/parca-dev/parca-agent/issues/16) for more details and progress.
-And also see the default registry for the signatures: [ghrc.io/parca-dev/parca-agent](https://github.com/parca-dev/parca-agent/pkgs/container/parca-agent)

 ## Automated code scanning